Oklahoma City Chapter

 OKC Chapter meeting details:

-Date: 2nd Wednesday of each month
+Date: 2nd Wednesday

 Location: Renaissance Waterford Oklahoma City Hotel, 6300 Waterford Blvd, Oklahoma City, OK 73118